Cypress AI Skills

 - The Clear Completed button appears

 Using the Cypress Explain skill, review the existing tests to check if these requirements are already tested.
-If any requirements have not been asserted in tests, using the Cypress Author to either update the existing tests or scaffold new test(s) for the untested behavior.
+If any requirements have not been asserted in tests, use the Cypress Author skill to either update the existing tests or scaffold new test(s) for the untested behavior.

-Write an new Cypress test that uses cy.prompt() to:
+/cypress-author Write a new Cypress test that uses cy.prompt() to:

 1. Visit the shopping cart page